 In this context, it is pertinent to highlight that the GCC, in order to be successful, needs to be an extension of the overall enterprise that is guided by the same values and objectives as the home office.
-A successful GCC works towards the same set of business goals as the parent company and is integrated across policies, processes, values, and organization culture.
+A successful Global Capability Center works towards the same set of business goals as the parent company and is integrated across policies, processes, values, and organization culture to emerge into a Global Innovation Center.
 Further, there is a high level of accountability and ownership for the work delivered, as the employees working in the center belong to the parent company.
 The benefit of this working model lies in the opportunity it provides to drive the company’s transformation globally.

 In the past, the promise of lower cost of services along with expert support and consulting made outsourcing an attractive option for global companies.
 However, the model also meant that companies would lose control over operational efficiency, quality and subject matter knowledge as they neither own the operations in the foreign country, nor have employees that are aligned with their objectives.
 Additionally, ownership of technology, and intellectual property can also be a concern for companies.

 As GCCs share the same vision and mission as the parent company and have the same access to information and company strategy as the home office, there is more control over outcomes such as product or process innovation and productivity.
-For this reason, GCC employees are empowered with business context, so that everyone is working towards achieving business objectives.
+For this reason, GCC employees are empowered with business context, so that everyone is working towards achieving business objectives to transform GCCs into Global Innovation Centers.
 Another difference lies in the cost-effectiveness of the GCC model over outsourcing.
 Businesses with their own GCCs will no longer have to pay for marketing, IT, bench and other overhead costs that are included in the service provider billing rates.

-While the arbitrage-driven cost savings a GCC can deliver gives parent organizations a competitive advantage, Berghaus points out, “Companies should not set up a center focusing on cost arbitrage because the opportunity for transforming the organization by setting up a capability center is much higher than saving costs”.
+While the arbitrage-driven cost savings a GCC can deliver gives parent organizations a competitive advantage, companies should not set up a center focusing on cost arbitrage because the opportunity for transforming the organization by setting up a capability center is much higher than saving costs.

 Companies are often concerned about external factors that can affect company & GCC performance, such as the political climate or public opinion.